news

 Advantages:

-Effectively prevents rust, extending service life
+Effectively prevents rust and extends service life

-Hot-dip galvanizing provides better corrosion resistance
+Hot-dip galvanizing offers better corrosion resistance

 Disadvantages: